BloodyFredd/SDN/README.md

+                                                #SDN, first assignment.
+                                          Using firewall rules and video slicing.

 How to run:
 First, take the firewall and the slice files into the folder: pox/pox/misc To run the firewall topology, you should open 2 terminals.